-- (a) Where regulations of the Legislative Council are authorized by this Charter, they shall be adopted, amended or repealed by majority vote of the Legislative Council consisting of at least six (6) affirmative votes.
+- (a) Where regulations of the Legislative Council are authorized by this Charter, they shall be adopted, amended or repealed by majority vote of the Legislative Council, consisting of at least six (6) affirmative votes.
 Any proposed regulation, amendment or repeal shall be referred to the Board of Selectmen for comment or consultation prior to action.
-A similar reference shall be made to the Board of Education or other Town Body if its interests is affected.
-All regulations regarding financial matters shall be referred for review and recommendation to or may originate from the Board of Finance prior to action.
-Referrals can be acted on by the Legislative Council after 90 days.
-Such financial regulations shall also be referred to the Board of Selectman and the Finance Director prior to action. - (b) The development of the regulation governing the five year Capital Improvement Plan and any subsequent amendments to the regulation shall be the duty of the Legislative Council with the recommendation of the Board of Finance. - (c) Following action by the Legislative Council, the full text of the regulation adopted or as amended shall be filed with the Town Clerk within 10 days of such action.
+A similar referral shall be made to the Board of Education or other Town Body if its interests are affected.
+Referrals can be acted on by the Legislative Council after 90 days. - (b) The development of the regulation governing the five year Capital Improvement Plan and any subsequent amendments to the regulation shall be the duty of the Legislative Council. - (c) Following action by the Legislative Council, the full text of the regulation adopted or as amended shall be filed with the Town Clerk within 10 days of such action.
 Regulations enacted or amended shall become effective on the fifteenth day after such action.